 - Hyper-V Servers

 - Cache and Memory Management – Troubleshoot issues in cache and memory manager performance and check out cache manager and memory manager improvements in Windows Server 2016.

 - Software-Defined Networking – A combination of a Network Controller, Hyper-V Hosts, Software Load Balancer Gateways and HNV Gateways makes the software-defined networking (SDN) in Windows Server 2016.
 The recommendations are available for the fine-tuning of each of these components.

 - Storage Spaces Direct – Tweak Storage Spaces to get the best performance.

 The complete documentation on Performance Tuning Guidelines for Windows Server 2016 can be found on docs.microsoft.com.
-For off-line usage, a PDF-version of the same is readily available for download here.

 You may want to also take a look at these free Windows Server 2016 eBook, Whitepaper, PDF, Documents, Resources.
 You may want to also download the ultimate guide to Windows Server 2016.